Being a mom is tough, especially if this is your first time entering into the difficult role.

 Money Saving Tip!

-You don’t necessarily need to stick to ‘baby’ bags, regular ‘pet’ poo bags are one and the same and are sometimes even cheaper!
+You don’t necessarily need to stick to ‘baby’ bags, regular ‘pet’ poo bags might not be as cute but are one and the same and even cheaper!

 4. Make Blowouts an Excuse for a Bath

 Of course, this would only work if you’re somewhere where a bath would be accessible.